 - Emotions as a result of difficulties experienced:

 - Tend to get stressed, depressed and anxious easily

 There are a number of websites offering online Dyslexia assessment tools.
 What you have to remember is that these are ‘rough and ready’ screening tools.
 They may help you determine your probability, but they should not be used as a replacement for making contact with a professional who is qualified at doing Dyslexia assessments.
 To keep things simple – if you feel that you have some of the signs and symptoms as listed by www.bdadyslexia.org.uk, then seek the advice of a professional assessor.

-This ‘rough and ready’ dyslexia screening tool costs around £30: www.spot-your-potential.com
+- This ‘rough and ready’ dyslexia screening tool costs around £30: www.spot-your-potential.com

-- “text to speech software”
+- Do a Google search on “text to speech software”